TeriD/KY_Highway_Plan_Projects/README.md

 ## Filtering System

-The dashboard provides three levels of filtering, which are currently used independently.
-It is a future enhancement to apply their in combinations:
+The dashboard offers three levels of filtering, and right now, they function separately.
+In the future, I plan to enhance this so they can be used in combination:

 ### District Filter
-- Filter by KYTC districts (1-12)
+- Allows filtering by KYTC districts (1-12)
-- Automatically zooms to district boundaries
+- Automatically zooms in on district boundaries
-- Updates all charts and tables to show district-specific data
+- Updates all charts and tables to display data specific to the selected district

 ### County Filter
-- Search-enabled dropdown with all Kentucky counties
+- Features a search-enabled dropdown for all Kentucky counties
-- Type to search for specific counties
+- Users can type to find specific counties quickly
-- Zooms to county boundaries when selected
+- Zooms in on county boundaries upon selection

 ### Project Type Filter
-- Intelligent categorization using a crosswalk database
+- Uses intelligent categorization through a crosswalk database
 - Maps raw project types to standardized categories
-- Search functionality to quickly find project types
+- Includes a search function to easily find project types
-- Visual indicator shows active filter
+- Displays a visual indicator to show which filter is active

 ### Dynamic Titles
-- Panel titles automatically update to reflect active filters
+- Panel titles update automatically to reflect the active filters
-- Examples:
+- For example:
   - "Projects in District 2"
   - "Projects in Fayette County"
   - "Projects in District 7 in Fayette County (Bridge Construction)"
-- Clear visual feedback about what data is being displayed
+- This provides clear visual feedback on the data being displayed

 ### Dynamic Route Information
-- Search for route information by selecting a specific project geograhic feature
+- Users can search for route information by selecting a specific project geographic feature
-  - Zoom into the map by double-clicking or using the zoom and pan
+  - Zoom into the map by double-clicking or using the zoom and pan options
-  - Select a desired route
+  - Choose the desired route
   - Send the API call
-  - Data is returned and can be copied or printed for later use.
+  - The data will be returned and can be copied or printed for later reference.
 ---

-## Usage Guide
+## User Guide

-1. **Open the dashboard** in a web browser (see `index.html`)
+1. **Access the dashboard** through your web browser (check out `index.html`).
-2. While the database should load on page initiation, there is also a **"Load Database"** button to load the highway project data, if needed.
+2. The database should automatically load when you open the page, but if it doesn't, you can click the **"Load Database"** button to get the highway project data.
-3. Change BaseMap options
+3. You can change the BaseMap options:
-   - allows the use to select one of four pre-selected basemaps for map display.
+   - Choose from four pre-selected basemaps for better map visualization.
-4. Use the filter controls in the top-right side:
+4. Use the filter controls located in the top-right corner:
-   - **Clear All** (CLR button): Reset all active filters at once
+   - **Clear All** (CLR button): This resets all active filters simultaneously.
-   - **County Filter** (house icon): Search and filter by county name
+   - **County Filter** (house icon): Search and filter projects by county name.
-   - **District Filter** (map icon): Filter by KYTC district (1-12)
+   - **District Filter** (map icon): Filter projects by KYTC district (1-12).
-   -  **Project Type Filter** (road icon): Filter by standardized project categories
+   - **Project Type Filter** (road icon): Narrow down by standardized project categories.
-   -  **Search for Route Information** (road )
+   - **Search for Route Information** (road icon).
-5. **Panel titles automatically update** to show active filters (e.g., "Projects in District 7")
+5. **Panel titles will update automatically** to reflect any active filters (e.g., "Projects in District 7").
-6. **Click on highway project lines** (colored lines on map) to view detailed project information in a popup (this is a work-in-progress)
+6. **Click on highway project lines** (the colored lines on the map) to view detailed information in a popup (note that this feature is still being developed).
-7. Use the table's built-in sorting and filtering capabilities
+7. Utilize the table’s built-in sorting and filtering features.
-8. **Export data** using the CSV, JSON, or Excel buttons
+8. **Export data** using the buttons for CSV, JSON, or Excel formats.
-9.  **Switch basemaps** using the map control in the top-right corner
+9. **Switch basemaps** with the map control located in the top-right corner.
-10. **Charts and data** automatically update based on selected filters
+10. **Charts and data** will automatically refresh based on the filters you select.
-11. For more details, see the [Help page](help.html)
+11. For further information, refer to the [Help page](help.html).

 ---